Step 9 of the Research Toolkit.

 Other useful resources

-An Introduction to Open Access – produced by JISC, this site provides a good introduction to the variety of open access models available
+Our role in open access by JISC provides a good introduction to the variety of open access models available

 Community-led Open Publication Infrastructures for Monographs (COPIM) – international partnership building infrastructures to enable open access book publishing